- Sermon Notes

 The Four Horsemen of the Apocalypse

-Today, in chapter 6, we’re going to watch with John as the Lamb breaks the seals of the scroll, for with the breaking of each seal, events of the latter
+In chapter 6, the Lamb breaks the seals of the scroll.
+With the breaking of each seal, events of the latter days unfold.

 I. The White Horse – The Antichrist

-- In Revelation 19, Jesus is portrayed as riding on a white horse, but in Revelation 6, this is not that white horse and Jesus is not the one riding
+- In Revelation 19, Jesus is portrayed as coming in power and riding on a great white horse, but in Revelation 6, this is not that white horse and Jesus is not the one riding on it.

 - This is the Antichrist.
 He is not revealed until the Lamb breaks the first seal of the book.
 He is held back until this seal is opened.